robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 #### 2. Make Chrome your default browser

-- Search for "Default Apps" in the Windows tray, then click Web Browser and select Chrome
+- Search for "Settings" in the Windows tray, then Apps

 <div class="notice-tip">
   <div class="notice-tip-header">